 Strawberry Milk TeaThis post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

 Strawberry milk tea is sweet, refreshing, and simple to make at home!
-Homemade strawberry syrup, earthy green tea, and almond milk top chewy tapioca pearls in this pink summer drink.
-Vegan & gluten-free!
+Homemade strawberry syrup, earthy green tea, and almond milk top chewy tapioca pearls in this pink boba summer drink.
+Naturally vegan, gluten-free, and super easy to make ahead of time!

 It’s hard to resist strawberries during the summer!
-They’re plump, juicy, affordable, and a vibrant shade of red.
-I like to stock up on them and throw them into smoothies, muffins, and this easy strawberry bubble tea recipe!
+They’re plump, juicy, affordable, and a gorgeous shade of red.
+I like to stock up on them and throw them into smoothie and smoothie bowls (like this strawberry smoothie bowl recipe), muffins, and this easy strawberry bubble tea recipe!

-Strawberry boba tea is easy to make at home.
-It’s more cost effective than boba shops like Chatime and Gong Cha.
+Also known as strawberry bubble tea, strawberry boba milk tea is easy to make at home.
+It’s more cost-effective than boba shops (like gong cha) and lower in sugar, too.
 One bag of boba pearls can make up to six boba tea drinks!
-Which means I get to enjoy this strawberry milk bubble tea ALL summer long, and you can too!
+This means I get to enjoy this strawberry milk bubble tea ALL summer long, and you can too!
 (And honestly, you can enjoy this in the winter too using frozen strawberries and serving it hot instead of iced!)

 Latest Recipe Video!